 Kathy is an instructor in the English department, teaching both composition and ESL courses.
-This is her 4th year working in the Writing Center and her 1st year as Associate Director.
+This is her 5th year working in the Writing Center and her 1st year as Associate Director.
 Previously, worked as a Graduate Consultant in the Writing Center, focusingprimarily on the work of graduate students and their writing projects.
 Kathy’s undergraduate degrees are in Russian and Spanish; she holds M.A.s in Russian and English as well.
 Additionally, she has completed extensive coursework in the College of Education.
 Kathy conducts several workshops on citation style (APA, MLA and Chicago) each semester.